-Be prepared for the Outback Travelling in remote Outback South Australia can be a rewarding and enjoyable experience.
+BE PREPARED FOR THE OUTBACK Travelling in remote Outback South Australia can be a rewarding and enjoyable experience.
 It can also be very hazardous with rapid onset of extreme weather conditions, challenging terrain, and isolation from services.
-For a safe journey, it is essential to plan carefully, have a well maintained and equipped vehicle, and be well-prepared and well-provisioned. www.landscape.sa.gov.au/saal/get-involved/visiting-our-region
+For a safe journey, it is essential to plan carefully, have a well maintained and equipped vehicle, and be well-prepared and well-provisioned.
+Refer to the Top 10 Travel Tips on the back cover for more information.